-A few recent examples of this kind of problem include the OEM head gaskets in the Dodge Neon 2.2L, Ford 3.8L V6 and Toyota 3.0L and 3.4L V6 engines.
+Examples bimetal stress causing a head gasket failure include the OEM head gaskets in the Dodge Neon 2.2L, Ford 3.8L V6 and Toyota 3.0L and 3.4L V6 engines.
 Going further back, we all remember the problems GM had with the 2.3L Quad Four head gaskets.
 All of these engines have experienced a high rate of premature failure because the OEM head gasket could not keep a seal.
 Fortunately, the aftermarket developed replacement gaskets for all of these applications that solved the original problem.

 If the surface finish on a bimetal engine head and block is too rough and digs into the gasket too deeply, it can literally tear the gasket apart over time.
 That is why surface finish is so important on today's engines.

 For bimetal engines with composition gaskets, the recommended surface finish is 20 to 50 RA.
 This compares to 60 to 120 RA for cast iron engines with the same type of gaskets.

 Equally important is the design of the head gasket itself.
 One way gasket manufacturers deal with the scrubbing problem in bimetal engines is to add a nonstick coating to the gasket.
 Teflon, molybdenum and similar low friction coatings prevent gaskets from sticking to either surface.
 This allows the head to expand and contract without ripping the gasket apart.